-For Native Hawaiian women, this federal intrusion and resulting rates of violence against Native women is reflected in the U.S.’ overthrow of the Native Hawaiian monarchy.
+For Native Hawaiian women, this federal intrusion and the resulting rates of violence against Native women are reflected in the U.S.’ overthrow of the Native Hawaiian monarchy.
 In 1993, the U.S. apologized, recognizing the long-range economic and social changes that have been devastating to the population and the health and well-being of Native Hawaiians.

 In response to the crisis of MMIW, a groundswell of grassroots advocates, family members, and tribal leaders from across the nation continue to call for public attention and accountability by federal authorities to address these crimes.

-On October 10, 2020, Savanna’s Act and Not Invisible Act were signed into law, aiming to address the MMIWG crisis.
-Tribal leaders, Native organizations, grassroots advocates and survivors—who fought long and hard to get this crisis recognized and addressed on the federal level—supported these two bills.
-The passage of Savanna’s Act and Not Invisible Act are small but important steps in the right direction to provide justice for missing and murdered Indigenous women and girls and for all Native people who have experienced violence in their lives.
+On October 10, 2020, Savanna’s Act and Not Invisible Act were signed into law to address the missing and murdered Indigenous women and girls (MMIWG) crisis.
+Tribal leaders, Native organizations, grassroots advocates, and survivors—who fought long and hard to get this crisis recognized and addressed on the federal level—supported these two bills.
+The passage of Savanna’s Act and the Not Invisible Act are small but important steps in the right direction to provide justice for missing and murdered Indigenous women and girls and for all Native people who have experienced violence in their lives.

 The Not Invisible Act of 2019 complements Savanna’s Act, with its purpose to identify and combat violent crime against Indians or within Indian lands through the creation of an advisory committee on reducing violent crime against Native people.
-The advisory committee is composed of tribal leaders, law enforcement, federal partners, service providers, and survivors, who will make recommendations to the U.S. Department of Interior and Department of Justice to combat violence against Native Americans and Alaska Natives.
+The advisory committee is composed of Tribal leaders, law enforcement, federal partners, service providers, and survivors, who will make recommendations to the U.S. Department of Interior and Department of Justice to combat violence against Native Americans and Alaska Natives.